lupyuen/lupyuen.github.io/src/testbot3.md

 Our Test Bot got no fingers and it can't __Physically Swap__ a MicroSD between Test Server and Test Device.

-Thus it needs a MicroSD Multiplexer to __Electically Swap__ the MicroSD between the two machines.
+Thus it needs a MicroSD Multiplexer to __Electically Swap__ the MicroSD between the two machines...

+TODO: Pic of mux

 _How does it work?_

 Inside SDWire is the TODO Multiplexer.
 Works like FTDI, supports TODO Data Lanes.
 Our Test Bot will run a Command-Line Tool (provided by SDWire) to "swap" the MicroSD between our Test Server and Test Device.

+Let's prepare our Test Server: Avaota-A1 SBC...

 ![TODO](https://lupyuen.org/images/testbot3-sbc.jpg)